evanhackett/META-II/readme.md

 There is a fantastic [tutorial by James Neighbors](http://www.bayfronttechnologies.com/mc_tutorial.html) that I highly recommend going through.
 The code in this repo was based on the code found in the [workshop page](http://www.bayfronttechnologies.com/mc_workshop.html).

+Note, this project here is a WIP.
+It does currently work (it can compile itself, for example) but there is more to do.
+I will fill out more info on this readme about how to run it once it is more complete.

 ----
 ## What is META II?
 Meta II is compiler generator that can generate itself.